CourTeous33/docker-distributed-llm/README.md

 # Docker Distributed LLM
 This is a final project for UIUC CS598 FLA: Systems for GenAI, Spring 2025

 Note: `main` branch is setup to support an experiment with the Llama3.2 1B Q40 model with n=4 total workers and 1 CPU thread per worker.
 Additional experiments can be run on different branches with some minimal extra setup.
 See the bottom of this README for more details.
+Also, the metrics displayed after successful prompt response are akin to the output of `docker stats` but via the Python SDK.
+As such, CPU %s may be >100 on some branches (that is, upper limit is N * #threads dedicated to the container).

 # Simulated Distributed Language Model System